List of largest palaces: Faux palaces

-While many buildings carry the title of palace, they either are no longer, or were never intended to be, used as a royal residence, a sovereign's residence or an episcopal residence.
+While many buildings carry the title of palace, there are some which are either no longer, or were not supposed to be, used as a royal residence initially.
+They served either a sovereign's residence or an episcopal residence, still are counted within the category of Palatial buildings.

-Romania's Palace of the Parliament contains 3552120 sqft of floorspace, it was never a royal residence, as Romania's last monarch was forced to abdicate in 1947, but it was the palace intended to be used by president Nicolae Ceausescu, Romania's supreme ruler and dictator.
+Romania's Palace of the Parliament contains 365000 m2 of floorspace, it was never a royal residence, as Romania's last monarch was forced to abdicate in 1947, but it was the palace intended to be used by president Nicolae Ceausescu, Romania's supreme ruler and dictator.

 Britain's Palace of Westminster was built in the Middle Ages as a royal residence.
 It served as the principal residence of the monarch until 1522, when Henry VIII moved his court to the newly acquired Palace of Whitehall.
 Since that time, the palace at Westminster has been used by the House of Lords, the House of Commons and various courts.
 The majority of the medieval palace was destroyed by fire in 1834, with construction of the current building starting in 1840.
 The palace which now stands on the site was designed specifically for parliamentary use, however it is the property of the monarch in right of the Crown and retains its status as a royal residence.
 Very little of the medieval palace survived, but the most significant is Westminster Hall, built in 1097 during the reign of William II.